Twins: BFT Systems Made Robust: Evaluation

 We evaluate \TwinsImpl at scale, by running it against the correct code of \librabft.
-Specifically, we executed \currentstatus \testcases which were randomly selected from the 200M \testcases corresponding to the third row of \Cref{tab:generator-stats} (that is, with 4 nodes, 2 partitions, 7 rounds, permuted with replacement).
+We executed \currentstatus \testcases which were randomly selected from the 200M \testcases corresponding to the third row of \Cref{tab:generator-stats} (that is, with 4 nodes, 2 partitions, 7 rounds, permuted with replacement).
 We first generated all the 200M \testcases and randomly selected \currentstatus samples.
 We ran the \generator in offline mode so the \testcases are written to file rather than being passed to the \executor.
 We then split the generated \testcases into 20 shards.
-The \testcases can be easily sharded, as the tests are independent of each other---this implies that subject to the availability of computing power to generate and execute \testcases, \TwinsImpl can be scaled up arbitrarily \via sharding.
+The \testcases can be easily sharded, as the \tests are independent of each other---this implies that subject to the availability of computing power to generate and execute \testcases, \TwinsImpl can be scaled up arbitrarily \via sharding.
 We execute the sharded \testcases over 20 parallel instances of \TwinsImpl on \aws.
 We use \texttt{t3.2xlarge} instances with 8 vCPUs, 2.5 GHz, Intel Skylake P-8175; 32 GB of RAM, and 300 GB of SSD storage.
 All machines run a fresh installation of Ubuntu 18.04.
-We did not observe any safety violations. \alberto{TODO: Update all numbers when finished running, currently we're at 2M.}
+We did not observe any safety violations.